tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [WRONG] The logarithm of the hydrogen ion concentration [WRONG] The logarithm of the hydroxide ion concentration

-# Normal Arterial Blood Gas Values
-* pH: 7.35-7.45
-* PaCO2 (partial pressure of carbon dioxide in the blood) : 35-45 mm Hg
-* HCO3- (amount of bicarbonate in the blood): 22-26 meq/l
-* Base Excess (reflects the sum of all of the buffer bases in the body): -2 to +2
-* PaO2 (partial pressure of oxygen in the blood): 80-100 mm Hg
-* SaO2 (percentage of hemoglobin saturated with oxygen): 92-99%

 # Acidemia vs. Alkalemia

 ### Acidemia